cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     - ``Run TF Annotation`` — automatic annotation with Tensorflow Object Detection API.
     Presence depends on how you build CVAT instance
     - ``Run Auto Annotation`` — automatic annotation with  OpenVINO toolkit.
-    Presense depends on how you build CVAT instance.
+    Presence depends on how you build CVAT instance.

     Item color depends on status of synchronization with the dataset repository:
     ``red`` means annotations are not synchronized with the repository,